We officially have a kid at college. I don’t think you can ever be fully ready for this reality.

 If You Forget Anything, Use Amazon Prime

-Amazon Prime makes it easier to send your college student packages without the pain of shipping or having to go to the post office.
+Amazon Prime makes it easy to send your college student packages without the pain of shipping care packages yourself or going to the post office.

 Make sure that you have them find out their mailing address.